 Competition laws are complex and compliance requirements can vary depending on the circumstances.
-But in general, the following activities are "red flags" and should be avoided and reported to the general counsel or the chief compliance officer:
+But in general, the following activities are "red flags" and should be avoided and reported to the general counsel or the chief risk and compliance officer:

 - Entering into anti-competitive agreements with competitors, including price fixing, bid rigging and market allocation or segmentation